-Any person, including those outside of Neumann University, may refer a student suspected of violating the Code of Conduct to the Assistant Dean of Students.
+Any person outside Neumann University may refer a student suspected of violating the Code of Conduct to the Assistant Dean of Students.
 The referral will be reviewed to determine if student conduct action may be taken.
-In the event that there is insufficient evidence to support formal disciplinary action, the incident will be closed with no additional action taken.
+If there is insufficient evidence to support formal disciplinary action, the incident will be closed with no additional action taken.

 Referrals should be made within a reasonable timeframe after the alleged incident.
-Individuals may report allegations of misconduct at any time but are encouraged to report promptly in order to maximize the University's ability to obtain evidence, identify potential witnesses, and conduct a thorough, prompt, and impartial investigation.
+Individuals may report misconduct allegations at any time but are encouraged to report promptly to maximize the University's ability to obtain evidence, identify potential witnesses, and conduct a thorough, prompt, and impartial investigation.

-Administrative action, in lieu of formal student conduct action, may be taken at the discretion of the University, in an appropriate and reasonable manner, to address student behavior.
+Administrative action, in place of formal student conduct action, may be taken at the discretion of the University, appropriately and reasonably, to address student behavior.